7 Misunderstanding and Deception

 Both cultures understood that the cross had spiritual importance.
 But Native peoples also believed that a decorated secular column planted by Frenchmen contained spirits as well.
 During their first visit to the Florida region, Ribault and Laudonnière erected a column that was meant to symbolize the Frenchmen’s claim to the region along the Florida coast.
 The coat of arms carved onto the column would declare the land in the name of the King of France.
 During their return voyage to the region, the Frenchmen visited the stone column and discovered that the Native peoples found it to be “a thing to which they ascribed great significance….We found it to be crowned with magnolia garlands and at its foot there were little baskets of corn which they called in their language ‘tabaga tapola.’
 They kissed the stone on their arrival with great reverence and asked us to do the same.
 As a matter of friendship we could not refuse…”[31]

 Making a sacrifice to a cross or building a reverential palisade around it served as an offering to the symbol’s spirit.
-Placing flowers on a column or rubbing either the statue and themselves was a way of celebrating the spirit’s presence and bringing the spiritual powers from the object into one’s being.
+Placing flowers on a column and rubbing either the statue and themselves was a way of celebrating the spirit’s presence and bringing the spiritual powers from the object into one’s being.
 Ultimately, “assimilating new spiritual ideas and practices with those they already had increased diversity in their spirit world.”
 Such actions “added a religious dimension to connections with other peoples.”
 Otherwise, they did not remove anything from what was present within their spiritual tradition nor did they become pure Christians.
 Native peoples and Frenchmen, be they missionaries or not, simply had “two distinct and different ideological interpretations of [the same] religious objects,” differences that were subtle and could be “easily overlooked.”[32]

 Misinterpretation of Reciprocity